 Which is best: pay-as-you-go or pay-monthly?

-Of course, 5000 texts in a month is pretty ambitious.
-But that £7.50 would only cover 75 texts on pay-as-you-go - about two or three a day when spread out over the month.
-If you use your phone more than that, you're almost definitely better off on a pay-monthly plan, at least in terms of cost.
-Heck, if youeverconnect to 3G or 4G mobile internet, pay-as-you-go will get too expensive too fast.
+If you use your phone any more than that, you're almost definitely better off on a pay-monthly plan, at least in terms of cost.
+Heck, if you ever connect to 3G or 4G mobile internet at all, pay-as-you-go will get too expensive too fast.

 Then again, anyone who only uses their mobile occasionally - say, a few times per month - can likely get better value with pay-as-you-go.
 It's also good for keeping complete control over how much you spend, and means you're not tied down to a contract.
 Plus there's no need for a credit check which is required for a lot of longer-term contracts.

 One compromise between the two is a pay-as-you-go plan that lets you buy bundles of calls, texts, and data to use within 30 days.
 These have the flexibility of pay-as-you-go, but are as cheap and hassle-free as a contract.
-Take a look at Asda Mobile for plans like this.
+Take a look at iD Mobile or giffgaff for plans like this.

 What's good about pay-as-you-go?